The super fund has appointed Simone Van Veen as chief member officer.

 “Our ambition is to support our members through easy and seamless digital experiences, alongside the right advice, tools and products.”

-Rest has already made notable strides in digital innovation, with one million members having downloaded the Rest app, according to Doyle.
+Rest has already made notable strides in digital innovation, with 1 million members having downloaded the Rest app, according to Doyle.

 The fund has also been among the first to offer members a digital member card, reinforcing its drive to lead digitally within the super industry.

-“Simone brings a highly commercial focus to Rest, alongside deep digital experience, that is anchored in strong leadership skills and customer-centric values,” Doyle continued.
+“Simone brings a highly commercial focus to Rest, alongside deep digital experience, that is anchored in strong leadership skills and customer-centric values,” Doyle said.

 “Simone’s appointment supports Rest’s focus on our members, while also recognising the importance of our strategic partner and employer relationships at a crucial juncture for Rest and the superannuation industry more broadly.